Learning Post-Newtonian Corrections from Numerical Relativity: 2PN to 3PN Experiment

 The PN waveform modes are likewise expanded and truncated in $(v/c)$, necessitating corrections to both amplitude and phase for each mode.
 The neural-network-predicted corrections are applied as

-Each of the neural-network outputs $O_{2,2}$, $O_{2,1}$, and $O_\phi$ is multiplied by its own scaling coefficient $\beta$'s before being applied.
+Each of the neural-network outputs $O_{2,2}$, $O_{2,1}$, and $O_\phi$ is multiplied by a respective scaling coefficient, $\beta_{\ell,m}$ or $\beta_{\phi}$, before being applied.
 These coefficients act as tunable hyperparameters that control the relative strength of each correction during training, ensuring balanced convergence between the amplitude and phase components.

-The overall 2PN$\rightarrow$3PN procedure can be summarized as: \begin{enumerate} \item{Apply the correction $O_v(\nu,v)$ to the 2PN expression for $\vdot$ following Eq.~\eqref{eqn:vdot_corr}.} \item{Integrate the resulting ODE to obtain the corrected orbital evolution.} \item{Compute the waveform modes $h_{2,2}$ and $h_{2,1}$ from the corrected orbital evolution.} \item{Apply the waveform mode correction as described in Eq.~\eqref{eqn:waveform_correction}} \end{enumerate}
+The overall 2PN$\rightarrow$3PN procedure can be summarized as: \begin{enumerate} \item{Apply the correction $O_v(\nu,v)$ to the 2PN expression for $\vdot$ following Eq.~\eqref{eqn:vdot_corr}.} \item{Integrate the resulting ODE to obtain the corrected orbital evolution.} \item{Compute the waveform modes $h_{2,2}$ and $h_{2,1}$ from the corrected orbital evolution.} \item{Apply the waveform mode correction as described in Eq.~\eqref{eqn:waveform_correction}.} \end{enumerate}

 The training data consist of 3PN waveforms sampled on a uniform grid in the symmetric mass ratio $\nu$.
 Specifically, we generate waveforms for values of $q \in [1,8]$ uniformly distributed in $\nu$ and segment each waveform into uniform $\Delta v$ intervals within $v\in[0.3,\,0.35]$.
 The network is first trained on these segmented waveforms to accelerate the learning of the $v$-dependence of the corrections, following a strategy conceptually similar to multiple-shooting methods.
 The network is then refined using full waveforms to ensure global consistency in the corrections across the inspiral.